Definition of a Payment

 If the funds of the payment exceed the amount of the charge it is applied to, the payment will be only partially applied up to the amount of the charge.
 The remainder can be left Un-applied or Applied to another charge on the family ledger until the full amount of the payment has been used.

 After being Applied to a charge, a payment can be easily un-applied by opening either the charge or the payment itself and removing the unwanted relationship (by clicking the [x] button next to it, then saving).
 At this point, the funds return to the un-applied status until they are applied again.

-All of the above information should sound familiar.
-This is the way payments have always worked inside of iClassPro.
-What isn't as obvious, is that now we are tracking each change in a payment's status within iClassPro, We are reporting information about what happens to payments after they are recorded in iClassPro on a day-by-day basis in financial reports.
-This results in a time-line type of view of your financial data.
+Within iClassPro, we are tracking each change in a payment's status and reporting information about what happens to payments after they are recorded on a day-by-day basis in financial reports.
+This results in a timeline type of view of your financial data.
 This is different from the previous system in that charge dates, payment dates and new applied dates become vital data.

 On the date of the charge entry, the payment will be shown again in the adjustments section of the Program Deposit Split report as being applied - with a negative entry shown in the un-applied section (to show money being moved out of un-applied payments) and an equal positive entry corresponding to the program and charge category of the charge (showing the same money getting applied).
 This has a $0 effect on the totals of the adjustments section.

-This gives accountants and bookkeepers the tools they need to keep up with a detailed account of how money is being moved within the business by employees, after it is received from the customer.
-Having this information reported on a daily basis is vital for achieving matching numbers for the different areas of income your business tracks between your external accounting system and iClassPro at the end of the financial year.
+This gives accountants and bookkeepers the tools they need to keep up with a detailed account of how money is being moved within the business by employees after it is received from the customer.
+Having this information reported daily is vital for achieving matching numbers for the different areas of income your business tracks between your external accounting system and iClassPro at the end of the financial year.